Helsinki-NLP/OpusFilter/README.md

 * `init_hist`: Ignore n first tokens after `</s>` in perplexity calculations (default: 2)
 * `interpolate`: List of language models (in ARPA format) and interpolation weights (default: none)

 Note that the format and boundary marking should match the parameters used in model training.

+Separate scores (entropy, perplexity, or negative log-probability) are returned for the source and target segment.
+In filtering, the segment pair is accepted if both values are below the respective thresholds, and their absolute difference is below the difference threshold.

 #### Alignment model filters